Equipment that Requires Bio-Medical Inspection:

 For equipment that takes patient measurements such as a patient scale, or an item that has to preform to a specified criteria such as an oxygen concentrator, a measurement needs to be taken in order to define weather the item in question is preforming at the standard it should be.
 Medicanix uses calibrated devices to check such items and documents the device’s status.
 If the device in question is not preforming to the acceptable standard our customer is notified and the equipment is taken out of service unless an on-site adjustment can be made to rectify the equipment’s performance.
 At our customers discretion such items that are not preforming acceptably can be taken by Medicanix to their shop for further repair.

-Equipment performance checks are taken during an equipment inspection.
+Equipment performance checks are taken during bio-medical inspections.
 A performance check is a quick and simple check that is taken it ensure the equipment inspected is functioning the way it is supposed to be.
 If an item is not functioning the way it should the Medicanix team member is to notate it and inform our customer.

 Electrical Safety Checks: